 Disability allowance for persons aged 16 years or over

-You may be entitled to disability allowance if your functional ability is impaired for at least a year due to disability or illness.
-Impaired functional ability means that you have difficulties in taking care of yourself and coping with activities of daily living, such as household chores and work or studies.
+One prerequisite for entitlement to disability allowance is that your functional capacity is reduced continuously for at least one year due to disability or illness.
+This means that you have difficulties in taking care of your everyday chores or of yourself due to illness or disability.

-‘Functional impairment’ does not refer to an impairment of one’s ability to work.
+However, disability allowance cannot be granted solely on the grounds of reduced functional capacity.
+Functional impairment does also not refer to an impairment of one’s ability to work.

 Impairment or need of assistance

 Furthermore, the entitlement to the allowance is assessed either on the basis of whether the illness or disability causes impairment, or if you need assistance or guidance because of the illness or disability.

 Kela assesses the impairment caused by the illness or disability on the basis of the classification of impairment defined in the Workers’ Compensation Act.
 You can be granted disability allowance on the basis of impairment, if the impairment is considered significant enough.